4 O'Clock Club

 4 O'Clock Club is a British comedy drama and musical children's television series set in a secondary school, which premiered on 13 January 2012 on CBBC.
-A second series began airing on 4 January 2013, and the third series premiered on 20 December 2013.
-Series 4 began airing on 28 January 2015, and Series 5 was aired on CBBC from February to May 2016.
-The sixth series was aired on CBBC from March to May 2017.

-The show's seventh series started airing on 24 January 2018 and ended on 18 April 2018.
-Series 8 began on CBBC with a Christmas special on 19 December 2018, continued airing on CBBC from 6 February 2019, and ended on 17 April 2019.
-Series 9 began airing on 4 February 2020, concluding on 21 April 2020.

 Background

 In March 2011, auditions were held for 4 O'Clock Club, and the show was publicly announced the next month.
 In January 2012, the first episode aired, with the series wrapping up in March of the same year.
-Since 2011, nine series have been produced, filming annually in the summer months.
+Between 2011 and 2019, nine series, each consisting of 13 episodes, were produced, filming annually in the summer months.

 Synopsis

 Series 1 (2012)

 The first series centres on Josh Carter (Khalil Madovi), a pupil at Elmsbury High, and his older brother Nathan (Ben Bailey “Doc Brown” Smith), who works as a teacher there.
 Josh is portrayed as a laid-back teenage schoolboy trying to maintain his cool reputation, while also being rebellious and trying to cause trouble in order to achieve his goals and humiliate or outsmart Nathan.
 Nathan, a former Elmsbury High student and famous rapper, soon learns that only he will be able to stop Josh from his schemes.